adikarimadhav21/4883-SoftwareTools-Adhikari/Assignments/A08/README.md

      ```
 - Route: /avg_deaths

-  This method will retrieves the average number of deaths between all countries
+  This method will retrieves the average number of deaths between all countries and each country average death as well.
+  Average death= total cumulative_deaths / total cumulative_cases (per country as well )
     - **Params:**
       - None

     - **Returns:**
-      - (int) : the average number of deaths between all countries
+      - (float) : the average number of deaths between all countries and each country average death as well

     #### Request Url Example: